Android-PowerUser/Test/README.md

 Current development step:

 Correct implementation of MediaProjection (Create screenshots for Gemini).
 Almost finished code in the screenshot branch.
+The current workaround is to trigger a screenshot via the accessibility service.
+However, this leads to the thumbnail.

 ### Waiting list